COVID-19 / CORONAVIRUS RESOURCES

 Brothers and Sisters:

-As the United States is faced with the concern of the new Coronavirus known as COVID-19, I feel it is important to speak to this topic with all our UAW membership.
+As the United States is faced with the Coronavirus known as COVID-19, I feel it is important to speak to this topic with all our UAW membership.

 I want to be very clear that we do not take this matter lightly.
 In detailing some important actions that our UAW is taking relative to the virus; I want to assure our brothers and sisters that we continue discussions daily to ensure the necessary steps are being taken to maintain a state of preparedness.